 - Cook Islands International Company (IC)

-The Cook Islands offshore formation offers probably the best advantages for protection of your assets, offshore banking and tax planning, making it a standout amongst the most looked for jurisdictions of the planet.
+The Cook Islands offshore formation offers probably the best advantages for the protection of your assets, offshore banking and tax planning, making it a standout amongst the most looked for jurisdictions on the planet.

-The Cook Islands have an Exclusive Economic Zone, which is a free zone territory covering every one of the islands and almost 2 million square kilometres of encompassing sea.
-The Cook Islands have been concentrated on a special area in assets protection trusts and offshore since 1989 and 1982 when legislation was passed respectively.
+The Cook Islands has an Exclusive Economic Zone, which is a free zone territory covering every one of the islands and almost 2 million square kilometres of encompassing sea.
+The Cook Islands has been concentrated on a special area in assets protection trusts and offshore since 1989 and 1982 when legislation was passed respectively.

 The legislation bypasses tax requisites and gives people and corporations the capacity of included layers of protection, privacy and confidentiality.
 The Cook Islands have solid asset protection legislation set up that keeps foreign authorities from getting to account data.